Mechanic Classes FAQ

 7. When can I work on my own bike?

 - If you are enrolled in our Introduction to Bicycle Maintenance course, we encourage you to bring your own bike, and you may work on it during class hands-on sessions in addition to our evening sessions.

 - Students in our Professional Repair and Shop Operation and Advanced Mechanics courses are not permitted to work on their own bikes during class.
 You must work on bikes and sub-assemblies provided by UBI.
 No personal bikes are permitted in the classroom during class hours in the Professional Repair and Advanced Mechanics courses.

 - Students in all mechanics classes may work on their own bikes in the UBI shop during our optional evening sessions, Tuesdays and Thursdays from 5 pm to 7 pm.
 There is no additional charge for these evening sessions, and a UBI instructor will be on hand to assist.

 8. Can I ship my bike to UBI?

-- Most students find it more cost-effective to ship their bikes to UBI via UPS or FedEx ground rather than checking it on their flights.
+- Most students find it more cost-effective to ship their bikes to UBI via UPS or FedEx ground or using a service like BikeFlights rather than checking it on their flights.
 Send it to yourself c/o UBI at our street address, 401 Williamson Way, Ashland, OR 97520.
 If your bike arrives before you do, we’ll keep it safely locked up until your arrival.
 UBI is closed on weekends, so if your bike has arrived before you have, it will not be accessible until the first Monday of class.